MicrosoftDocs/fabric-docs/docs/real-time-analytics/tutorial-3-get-historical-data.md

 > [!NOTE]
 > This tutorial is part of a series.
 For the previous section, see: [Tutorial part 2: Get data with Eventstream](tutorial-2-event-streams.md)

 One-time data loading is often needed for historical data, or to add dimension tables.
 Recall that the dataset you have ingested with Eventstream does not contain latitude and longitude data.
-In this section, you are going to load additional information on the pick-up locations and drop-off.
-This data is available in a blob storage container.
+In this section, you are going to load additional information on the pick-up locations and drop-off from a blob storage container.

 ## Get dimension data from blob storage